-Alpine Fire Protection General Public
+General Public

-Vice Chair Andy Vanderlaan General Public Harry Mathis, Alternate
+Vice Chair Andy Vanderlaan

-Erin Lump, Alternate Rincon del Diablo MWD Conservation.
-SALCP is primarily funded through the California Climate Investments, a statewide program that provides cap-and-trade funds through agricultural conservation grants for programs intended to reduce greenhouse gas emissions.
-The principal goals of SALCP are stated as:
+Erin Lump, Alternate Rincon del Diablo MWD Investments, a statewide program that provides cap-and-trade funds through agricultural conservation acquisition and planning grants for programs intended to reduce greenhouse gas emissions.
+The principal goals of SALC are stated as:

-- Protect agricultural lands to support infill and compact development. - Further the purposes of Assembly Bill 32 by avoiding increases in the greenhouse gas emissions associated with the conversion of agricultural land to nonagricultural uses.
+- Protect at-risk agricultural lands from sprawl development to promote growth within existing jurisdictions, ensure open space remains available, and support a healthy agricultural economy. - Further the purposes of Assembly Bill 32 by avoiding increases in the greenhouse gas emissions associated with the conversion of agricultural land to more greenhouse gasintensive nonagricultural uses.

-The current round of SALCP grants are designated for either agricultural conservation acquisitions or agricultural conservation planning.
-The SALCP grant program guidelines were recently approved in February 2020 for the current grant funding period that extends from December 2020 through December 2022.
-The guidelines specify eligible applicants for the SALCP agricultural conservation planning grants as counties, cities, LAFCOs, councils of government, municipal planning organizations, regional transportation planning agencies, groundwater management agencies, and special districts with land use or transportation planning authority.
+The 6th and current round of SALC program grants (2020-2021) are designated for funding either agricultural conservation acquisitions or agricultural conservation planning projects.
+Agricultural conservation planning grants are intended to develop and implement plans for the protection of agricultural lands at risk of conversion to more greenhouse gas-intensive non-agricultural uses.
+The SALC grant program guidelines were recently approved in February 2020 for the current grant funding period that extends from December 2020 through December 2022.
+The 2020-2021 SALC program guidelines specify eligible applicants for the agricultural conservation planning grants as counties, cities, LAFCOs, councils of government, municipal planning organizations, regional transportation planning agencies, groundwater management agencies, and special districts with land use or transportation planning authority.

-Request by RCD of Greater San Diego
+Request by RCD of Greater San Diego | Earlier Commission Approval

-San Diego LAFCO received an initial request in April 2020 from RCD of Greater San Diego to serve as collaborating member for a proposed agricultural conservation planning grant program to identify and track agricultural trends in San Diego County.
+San Diego LAFCO received an initial request in March 2020 from RCD of Greater San Diego to serve as collaborating partner for a proposed agricultural conservation planning grant to identify and track agricultural trends in San Diego County.
 At the time, it was RCD's intention to serve as lead applicant for the grant with the County of San Diego, San Diego Association of Governments (SANDAG), and the San Diego Farm Bureau.
 LAFCO staff agreed to collaborate on the project given - and among other factors - the parallel timing of reinitiating a scheduled review of the Commission's agricultural and open space preservation policy.
-However, and as a result of an update to the final grant program guidelines, it was subsequently learned RCDs are not eligible applicants for the planning grants and led the other participants to request LAFCO to assume the applicant role.
+However, and as a result of an update to the final grant program guidelines, it was subsequently learned RCDs are not eligible applicants for the agricultural conservation planning grants and led the other participants to request LAFCO to assume the applicant role.